+Registration is required, but PJCC membership is not necessary and there are no income or religious affiliation requirements.
 Reservations are required no later than the Wednesday in the week prior to the date transportation is needed.
 Call 650.378.2750 for information.

 Enjoy quality programs, entertaining activities and low-cost lunches at the PJCC.
 Pursue interests, discover hobbies and engage with others while enjoying social amenities such as: socializing, live music programs, seminars on various topics such as safety, health, and wellness and intergenerational activities.